Doctor Shopping – How States Are Preventing It

 As doctor-shoppers make up 1% of the prescription drug recipients in the United States, these new implements are beneficial towards keeping drugs off of the streets and out of adolescents’ hands.
 In some states, doctors may soon be required to check this database before prescribing any sort of medicine.

-Some claim that these databases breech doctor-patient confidentiality, but many more are arguing that it will save lives, with nearly 15,000 people dying from prescription drug overdose and abuse annually.
-Unfortunately, we may not have to worry over these concerns, as the databases are only of patchwork quality.
+Some claim that these databases breach doctor-patient confidentiality, but many more are arguing that it will save lives, with nearly 15,000 people dying from a prescription drug overdose and abuse annually.
+Unfortunately, we may not have to worry about these concerns, as the databases are only of patchwork quality.

-Because there is no central government database, these only help when patients attempt to get multiple prescriptions in the same state.
-For it to be truly effective, many believe these databases would need to be nationwide, in real time, and doctors would have to be required to use them.
+Because there is no central government database, this only helps when patients attempt to get multiple prescriptions in the same state.
+For it to be truly effective, many believe these databases would need to be nationwide, in real-time, and doctors would have to be required to use them.

-Doctors are also being more wary.
-If a patient comes in complaining of generalized pain, not giving specific symptoms, and asks for specific medication, there is a high likelihood that they are doctor shopping.
+Doctors are also being warier.
+If a patient comes in complaining of generalized pain, not giving specific symptoms, and asks for a specific medication, there is a high likelihood that they are doctor shopping.
 Others who continuously claim to lose their medication, who have claimed it got ruined or stolen are also under scrutiny.

 Unfortunately, these attempts to halt doctor shopping are causing those who are trying to obtain the drugs to go to more extreme measures.
 Some have learned how to tamper MRIs in order to fake symptoms and extreme pain.
 Others use aliases and fake Ids in order for their names not to be found in the database.
 No matter what regulations are put in place, there will always be those who find their way around the rules.

 If you want to learn more about doctor-shopping or believe you may know someone who is participating in the act, contact us today.
 We can help provide you the information you need and answer any questions you may have.